Sh4dowKaix64/ProjectSnako/README.md

 Snako offers a range of exciting features, including:

 - **Fun Games**
-  - Play games like trivia, 8-ball, and more with your server members.
+  - Play games like tic tac toe, and more with your server members.
   - Compete for high scores and bragging rights.

 - **Economy System**